The Eastern Partnership

-By developing the Eastern dimension of the European Neighbourhood Policy which includes both Southern and Eastern dimension we aim for substantial deepening of relations between the six partner countries and the EU.
+By developing the Eastern dimension of the European Neighborhood Policy which includes both Southern and Eastern dimension we aim for substantial deepening of relations between the six partner countries and the EU.

-The main purpose of the Eastern Partnership is to create conditions necessary for deepening political cooperation and further economic integration between the European Union and six partner countries.
-The Eastern Partnership is based on the “joint ownership” principle which means maximum involvement of the partner countries in preparation and execution of the EU policy towards them.
+The key aim of the Eastern Partnership is to create conditions for political deepened association and further economic integration between the EU and six partner countries.
+The EaP is built on the principle of “joint ownership” which means that the EU aims to involve partners as much as possible in the preparation and implementation of this policy.

-The four platforms are the main tool of the Eastern Partnership multilateral track.
+Apart from the regular summits and ministerial meetings, the four thematic platforms are the main tool of the Eastern Partnership multilateral track.
 They reflect main areas of cooperation, namely:

 - Democracy, good governance and stability (Platform 1);

 - Economic integration and convergence with EU policies (Platform 2);

 Meetings of the platforms are held at least twice a year at the level of senior officials.
 There are several thematic panels as well as “flagship initiatives” of the EaP within the platforms.

 Apart from the intergovernmental level, the parliamentary dimension of the Eastern Partnership is provided by the EURONEST Parliamentary Assembly that includes members of the European Parliament together with all EaP countries but Belarus.
 Conference of the Regional and Local Authorities for the Eastern Partnership (CORLEAP) provides a framework for cooperation between the municipalities.